KarelZe/edu/maschinelles-lernen/01_self_test.md

     * Slack variables $$\xi_i$$allow for a a margin violation.
 That means some observation can lie across the margin, but in between the decision boundary or even on the wrong side of the decision boundary.
     * It acts as a regularization term.
     * It helps to find a optimal hyperplane if a maximum margin hyperplane can otherwise not be found.
     * In the first case above, the observation is classified correctly but violates the margin.
-The second observations is classified flasly and contributes to the loss.
+The second observations is classified falsly and contributes to the loss.

 ## Bayesian Learning